vignedev/twist-dl/README.md

 ## Disclaimer

-`todo: disclaimer`
+twist-dl nor vignedev are **not** affiliated with twist.moe.

-Long story short, it's for educational purposes only.
+This program is made for personal-use only.
 If you like the program, please ***donate to the Twist.Moe admins*** so they can keep the servers up and running.

 ## License